ArthurLoboLobo/projeto-estudos/README.md

 ## 🎯 Core Value Proposition

-StudyMate provides **contextual tutoring** based on the student's actual course materials.
+Caky provides **contextual tutoring** based on the student's actual course materials.
 Upload your professor's slides, past exams, and notes — the AI will answer questions, explain concepts, and help you study using exactly what you need to know.

 **Key Features:**
 - 📄 **PDF Upload** — Upload slides, old exams, notes (with formula support)